Best Software

 Limitations:

-- AI Negotiator is an add-on tier, not included in base license
+• AI Negotiator is an add-on tier; confirm whether it is included in your quote

-- Implementation services dependency; playbook setup is project work, not self-service
+• Implementation services dependency; playbook setup is commonly project work rather than self-service

 Bottom line: the right enterprise choice when your negotiations are Salesforce-coupled and the implementation timeline is acceptable.